Sweet Cornbread Recipe from Scratch

 Dressing Cornbread: A Sweet Exception

-Well, I feel differently about this recipe.
+Well, I feel differently about this sweet cornbread recipe.
 My grandmother always used Martha White Yellow Cornbread Packets and followed the instructions on the back of the packet for her “cornbread dressing cornbread.”
 This packet has sugar!
-“Dressing cornbread is made very differently” she would remind me.
+“Dressing cornbread is made very differently,” she would remind me.
+It’s almost like corn cake.

 Sweet Cornbread fresh from the skillet with butter on top